 At the Law Offices of Christopher L. Hoglin, P.C., our firm understands that you may have questions and concerns about your rights as a parent, your options for visitation and custody, and how to obtain child support.
 Our dedicated Pasadena child support attorney can guide you throughout your child support matters, working to resolve your child support case both inside and outside of a courtroom.

 If you are seeking payments or looking to come to a fair agreement, let our child support lawyers help.
 We assist clients serving Pasadena, San Marino, San Gabriel Valley, and Los Angeles, CA. Call (626) 653-4075 for a free consultation.

 How Is Child Support Calculated in California?

-Fortunately, the California State Government provides a calculator you can use to see what sort of child support judgment you should expect from the court.
-The calculator isn't always dead-on—every child support case is different—but it is a good place to get an idea of what your child support arrangement might look like.
+Fortunately, the California State Government provides a calculator you can use to see what sort of child support judgment you should expect from the CA court.
+The calculator isn't always dead-on—every child support case is different—but it is a good place to get an idea of what your child support obligations might look like.

 To use the calculator, you'll need to access to the following information (ideally for both parents):